Peirce On-Line Resources

 Described by some pretty eminent art historians as perhaps his greatest work, Leonardo Da Vinci's "Battle of Anghiari" defined for centuries the way artists portray the fury of battle and the anatomy and motion of warriors and horses in combat.
 The lost work sparked intense and on-going debate, and inspired many other great masters working in a variety of media.
 But, the battle has disappeared from history.
 Why?

-Historian, biographer, memoirist, "novelist", and companion of Socrates, at the end of his life Xenophon wrote a small book of advice about reforming the Athenian cavalry.
-A discussion of specific suggestions, Xenophon's Hipparchicus
+Soldier, historian, biographer, memoirist, "novelist", and companion of Socrates, at the end of his life Xenophon wrote a small book proposing reform of the Athenian cavalry.
+A discussion of specific suggestions, the Hipparchicus

 reflects decades of the author's experience as an army commander.
-The wily survivor offers subtle insights on leadership as well as observations valuable to modern theorists and practioners of the "mounted service" that will always resonate.
+The wily survivor of battles and court intrigues offers subtle insights on leadership as well as observations valuable to modern theorists and practioners of the "mounted service" that will always resonate.

-The Battle of Kadesh, the greatest chariot clash in all recorded history, pitted the war-hardened Hittites against an untested Pharaoh in a struggle that shaped the destinies of the two dominant empires of the early Iron Age.
-Recorded as a great Egyptian victory, it is a case study of how a brilliant and well-executed public relations campaign can trump performance - and reality.
+The Battle of Kadesh, the greatest chariot clash in all recorded history, pitted the war-hardened Hittites against a young, untested Pharaoh in a struggle that shaped the destinies of the two dominant empires of the early Iron Age.
+Recorded by Rameses as a great Egyptian victory, it is a case study of how a brilliant and well-executed public relations campaign can trump performance - and reality.

 More than 3,500 years ago, Abraham, the leader of the Hebrews, led his men on a daring, long-distance, commando raid to rescue hostages.
 Hidden in a very brief passage of Genesis is the story of the first organized military action and victory of the Jewish people, a tale of courage and inspired leadership, and battle far from their borders.
 One cannot help but think of Operation THUNDERBALL, the Israel Defense Forces dramatic rescue of Jewish hostages at Entebbe, Uganda on July 4, 1976.